jboss-bpms/openshift-cartridge-brms/README.md

-## Red Hat JBoss BPM Suite Cartridge for OpenShift
+## Red Hat JBoss BRMS Cartridge for OpenShift

 Summary
 -------
-This cartridge provides the **_Red Hat JBoss BPM Suite_** for easy deployment to OpenShift.
+This cartridge provides the **_Red Hat JBoss BRMS_** for easy deployment to OpenShift.

 Deployment
 ----------

-To try out JBoss BPM Suite on OpenShift please follow the instructions:
+To try out JBoss BRMS on OpenShift please follow the instructions:

-If you want to use the [OpenShift create application page](https://openshift.redhat.com/app/console/application_types), enter the cartridge URI of **https://raw.githubusercontent.com/jboss-bpms/openshift-cartridge-bpms/master/metadata/manifest.yml** in the entry field (at the bottom left of the form).
+If you want to use the [OpenShift create application page](https://openshift.redhat.com/app/console/application_types), enter the cartridge URI of **https://raw.githubusercontent.com/jboss-bpms/openshift-cartridge-brms/master/metadata/manifest.yml** in the entry field (at the bottom left of the form).

 Or if you want to use the [rhc command line](https://www.openshift.com/developers/rhc-client-tools-install) type:

-    rhc create-app -g medium <APP NAME> https://raw.githubusercontent.com/jboss-bpms/openshift-cartridge-bpms/master/metadata/manifest.yml
+    rhc create-app -g medium <APP NAME> https://raw.githubusercontent.com/jboss-bpms/openshift-cartridge-brms/master/metadata/manifest.yml

 This will output the generated users and passwords for Business Central.

-You can use them to login into Business Central or BAM applications.

 Usage
 -----

 **Access the web application**

-* In order to access the BPMS Business Central navigate to <code>http://&lt;app_name&gt;-&lt;rh_domain&gt;.&lt;domain&gt;:&lt;port&gt;/business-central</code>
+* In order to access the BRMS Business Central navigate to <code>http://&lt;app_name&gt;-&lt;rh_domain&gt;.&lt;domain&gt;:&lt;port&gt;/business-central</code>
-* In order to access the BPMS Dashbuilder navigate to <code>http://&lt;app_name&gt;-&lt;rh_domain&gt;.&lt;domain&gt;:&lt;port&gt;/dashbuilder</code>

 **Access into the application shell**